 5. The AIMLE server request and get client data processing trigger response as described in 3GPP TS 23.482 [2] clause 8.15 with data drift detection outputs from the AIMLE client, by using the enhanced AIMLE data management assistance service as described in Solution #2 steps 4-6 with enhanced information flows.

-6. Based on the data drift information received in step 5, the AIMLE server determines if actions are required (e.g. model replacement (e.g. select other ML model) or transfer learning (e.g. re-train the ML model based on the original ML model)) to keep the ML model performance within the performance requirements received in step 1.
+6. Based on the data drift information received in step 5 and the ML model evaluation information obtained in step 4, the AIMLE server determines if actions are required (e.g. model replacement (e.g. select other ML model) or transfer learning (e.g. re-train the ML model based on the original ML model)) to keep the ML model performance within the performance requirements received in step 1.

 7. The AIMLE server sends an ML model maintenance notification based on the notification requirements received in step 1 to the AIMLE service consumer with information as described in Table 7.3.1.2.3-1.